 Comparing the performance of mechanical and hydraulic disc brakes

-Hydraulic disc brakes are generally more powerful and responsive than mechanical ones.
+Hydraulic disc brakes are generally more powerful and responsive than mechanical disc brakes.
 The fluid-actuated system allows for a more precise and consistent braking power, which can be especially beneficial in demanding and aggressive riding conditions.
 They also provide better modulation, meaning the rider can apply more precise braking power to match the situation.

 In terms of maintenance, mechanical disc brakes are simpler, more affordable, and easier to maintain than hydraulic brakes.
 While hydraulic disc brakes require less maintenance, they may be more difficult to repair or replace, which may be an issue for those less technically inclined.

-In summary, mechanical disc brakes tend to be less powerful, less responsive, and more affordable than hydraulic brakes.
+In summary, mechanical disc brakes tend to be less powerful, less responsive, and more affordable than hydraulic disc brakes.
 They are ideal for casual and light off-road riders and riders on a budget.
 While hydraulic disc brakes are more powerful, more responsive, and require less maintenance but are more expensive and more difficult to repair.
 They are ideal for demanding and aggressive riders.

 Comparing the maintenance and repair requirements of mechanical and hydraulic disc brakes